Abugida: General description

-In a true abugida, the lack of distinctive marking may result from the diachronic loss of the inherent vowel, e.g. by syncope and apocope in Hindi.
+In a true abugida, the lack of distinctive vowel marking of the letter may result from the diachronic loss of the inherent vowel, e.g. by syncope and apocope in Hindi.

-When not handled by decomposition into C + CV, CCV syllables are handled by combining the two consonants.
-In the Indic scripts, the earliest method was simply to arrange them vertically, but the two consonants may merge as a conjunct consonant letters, where two or more letters are graphically joined in a ligature, or otherwise change their shapes.
+When not separating syllables containing consonant clusters (CCV) into C + CV, these syllables are often written by combining the two consonants.
+In Indic scripts, the earliest method was simply to arrange them vertically, writing the second consonant of the cluster below the first.
+The two consonants may also merge as conjunct consonant letters, where two or more letters are graphically joined in a ligature, or otherwise change their shapes.
 Rarely, one of the consonants may be replaced by a gemination mark, e.g. the Gurmukhi addak.

-When they are arranged vertically, as in Burmese or Khmer, they are said to be 'stacked'.
+When arranged vertically, as in Burmese or Khmer, they are said to be "stacked".
 Often there has been a change to writing the two consonants side by side.
-In the latter case, the fact of combination may be indicated by a diacritic on one of the consonants or a change in the form of one of the consonants, e.g. the half forms of Devanagari.
-Generally, the reading order is top to bottom or the general reading order of the script, but sometimes the order is reversed.
+In the latter case, this combination may be indicated by a diacritic on one of the consonants or a change in the form of one of the consonants, e.g. the half forms of Devanagari.
+Generally, the reading order of stacked consonants is top to bottom, or the general reading order of the script, but sometimes the reading order is reversed.

-The division of a word into syllables for the purposes of writing does not always accord with the natural phonetics of the language.
-For example, Brahmic scripts commonly handle a phonetic sequence CVC-CV as CV-CCV or CV-C-CV.
-However, sometimes phonetic CVC syllables are handled as single units, and the final consonant may be represented:
+The division of a word into syllables for the purposes of writing does not always accord with the language's natural phonetics.
+For example, Brahmic scripts commonly handle a phonetic sequence CVC-CV as CV-CCV or CV-C-CV, but sometimes phonetic CVC syllables are handled as single units, and the final consonant may be represented: